JavierMenRev/SelectionInLatinAmericans/README.md

 The first row (pop.vec) lists the target populations you wish to test for admixture in.

 The second row (surrogate.vec) lists the surrogate populations that are to be tested for selection against the corresponding ancestral source populations that the target groups are assumed to descend from.
 These should be listed here in order of the ancestry proportion columns of "id.file" (see below) that provide the ancestral source populations' contributions to each target individual.
-For each `pop.vec` population, AdaptMix will test for (presumed pre-admixture) selection between each source, i.e. as defined by the ancestry proportion columns, and its corresponding `surrogate.vec` whose individuals are defined by the second column of the "id.file" (see below), in addition to testing for selection post-admixture in each `pop.vec`.
+For each pop.vec population, AdaptMix will test for (presumed pre-admixture) selection between each source, i.e. as defined by the ancestry proportion columns, and its corresponding surrogate.vec whose individuals are defined by the second column of the "id.file" (see below), in addition to testing for selection post-admixture in each pop.vec.

 The third row specifies the bins of expected minor allele frequency (MAF) to use when binning SNPs to calculate drift under a neutral model.
 I.e. for each target population, drift will be calculated separately for SNPs within each bin.
 The first value must be 0, the last value 0.5, and values must be sequential in between these.
 The program will exit with an error message if any target population has no SNPs within one of the bins.
 For the paper "Disentangling Signatures of Selection Before and After European Colonization in Latin Americans", we set this as "0 0.5", which infers only a single drift value for all SNPs, regardless of their expected MAF.
 However, we have since updated the program, and we recommend an additional AdaptMix run that makes this as fine as possible (e.g. bins of size 0.01), so long as you have enough data, to eliminate (potentially false) small P-values.